MasterEvarior/webpr-toolbox/src/6_logging.md

 Used for detailed debugging information.
 In some browsers, these messages may be hidden by default unless you enable verbose logging.

 ## Logging Objects
 It is also possible to pass entire objects or arrays of objects to the logging functions.
-These then get logged out nicely, in JSON.
+These then get logged out nicely in JSON.
 ```js
 const user = {
   name: 'Alice',